korchasa/speelka-agent/documents/architecture.md

 - Formats and sends requests to LLMs
 - Processes responses and extracts tool calls
 - Implements retry logic for transient errors
+- Returns: `LLMResponse` struct (response text, tool calls, token usage: CompletionTokens, PromptTokens, ReasoningTokens, TotalTokens, and the original messages array as `LLMResponses`).
+- Interface: `SendRequest(ctx, messages, tools) (LLMResponse, error)`
+- Token usage and cost are available to the agent for advanced budgeting and analytics.

 ### MCP Server
 - Exposes agent functionality to clients